 Let’s get going.

-Pepperepper plants do need to be pollinated to produce fruit.
+Pepper plants need to be pollinated to produce fruit.
 However, it is important to remember that the flowers of pepper plants are perfect.

 This is not my biased opinion on pepper flowers – it is actually a scientific term.
 A perfect flower contains both male and female parts.